Inscription on the frame

 In his High Street acquatint, Allan has included the name J Kay on the front of the second floor tenement in Bailie Fyfe’s Close[i] where Kay was living at that time.
 It is most unlikely that Kay actually had his name inscribed there when his business was in Parliament Square – could Allan have used artistic licence to draw attention to a friend and collaborator?

 The same subject by David Allan (L) and John Kay (R).
 The characters are different but the similarities of concept suggest awareness of each other’s work.
 Note the dog in Allan’s painting – this is a feature in many of his works.
-The figure on the right of Allan’s painting is the explorer James Bruce (1730-1794) who was brought up in Kinnaird, near Allan’s home in Alloa, and the two may well have known each other there.
+The figure on the right of Allan’s painting is the explorer James Bruce (1730-1794) who was brought up in Kinnaird, near Allan’s home in Alloa, and the two were acquainted.
 They met again in Rome in 1763 when Bruce was travelling on his way to Africa.
 The painting which they are examining is an engraving of Raphael’s St John the Bapist as a boy.
 (Uffizi Gallery).
 See also in the entry on Peter Willliamson.

 I would suggest that David Allan and John Kay were the artists of The Painting.
 Allan did several paintings in the vicinity of St Giles at the same period.
 Here is one of his paintings done from the roof of St Giles looking west up the High Street.
 He would have had no difficulty in painting the buildings surrounding the Square.

 This painting of the Palazzo del Re shows the home of the exiled Stuart Court in Rome on the occasion of a festa to celebrate the installation of Prince Henry as Cardinal York.
 The painting is owned by and currently displayed in the Scottish National Portrait Gallery.
 It is of large size measuring 2 by 3 meters.